Recent Top Posts

 From prayer that asks that I may be Sheltered from winds that beat on Thee, From fearing when I should aspire, From faltering when I should climb higher, From silken self, O Captain, free Thy soldier who would follow Thee. … Continue reading

-A couple nights ago in my town, a car filled with young college girls wrecked.
-Four girls, aged 19 and 20, died.
-Their moms and dads sent their daughters off to college last August, just as I did my oldest. … Continue reading
+A couple nights ago in my town a car filled with young college girls wrecked.
+Four girls, aged 19 and 20, are no longer alive.
+Their moms and dads sent their daughters off to college last August, just as I … Continue reading

 As a follow-up to “What to do when my heart grows cold,” I want to give a more specific “how to” template.
 That post exhorted us to reach for our Bible and meditate on a section of scripture when we … Continue reading